Volkswagen 1-litre car

 The Volkswagen XL1 (VW 1-litre) is a two-person limited production diesel-powered plug-in hybrid produced by Volkswagen.
-The XL1 car was designed to be able to travel 100 km on 1 litre of diesel (1 l/100 km), while being both roadworthy and practical.
+The XL1 car was designed to be able to travel 100 km on 1 litre of diesel (1 l/100 km), with a fully charged battery, while being both roadworthy and practical.
+Without using electric, the XL can travel 100 km on 2 litres of diesel.
 To achieve such economy, it was produced with lightweight materials, a streamlined body and an engine and transmission designed and tuned for economy.
 The concept car was modified first in 2009 as the L1 and again in 2011 as the XL1.

 A limited production of 250 units began by mid 2013 and pricing started at €111,000 (~ £119,000).
 The Volkswagen XL1 plug-in diesel-electric hybrid was available only in Europe and its 5.5 kWh lithium-ion battery delivered an all-electric range of 50 km, had a fuel economy of 0.9 L/100 km under the NEDC cycle and produced emissions of 21 g/km of CO_{2}.
 The XL1 was released to retail customers in Germany in June 2014.